domenukk/quarto_rs/README.md

 Your friendly Quarto game.

+Install using `cargo install quarto` or clone this repo and `cargo run`

 ![Quarto In-Game Screenshot](quarto.png?raw=true "Quarto In-Game Screenshot")

 The game is played on a 4x4 board with 16 pieces.
 Each piece has four distinct